 We always have a stash of frozen berries from Costco in our freezer.
 Either the antioxidant blend, the triple berry blend, or blueberries.
 Its nice to have a smoothie-ready option available all the time.
 We also heat them up and serve over our oatmeal or quinoa from time to time.

 Another quick go-to side dish at our house is frozen veggies.
-Big bags of frozen peas, green beans, corn, and broccoli in our freezer means that we always have a last-minute healthy side dish even if we have minimal time to prep – and little fresh produce on hand.
+We keep big bags of frozen peas, green beans, corn, and broccoli in our freezer at all times.

 Costco seems to change out their gluten-free pasta brands pretty frequently, but I almost always have luck finding at least one option when were there.
 We stock up so we can have another quick meal option to go with those meatballs and marinara sauce.